thephez/backup-readme/core/markdown/core-ref-p2p-network-data-messages.md

 The format and maximum size limitations of the [`notfound` message](core-ref-p2p-network-data-messages#notfound) are identical to the [`inv` message](core-ref-p2p-network-data-messages#inv); only the message header differs.

-# quorumrotationinfo
+# qrinfo

 *Added in protocol version 70220 of Dash Core.*

-The `quorumrotationinfo` message sends quorum information to a node which previously requested it with a [`getquorumrotationinfo` message](core-ref-p2p-network-data-messages#getquorumrotationinfo).
+The `qrinfo` message sends quorum rotation information to a node which previously requested it with a [`getqrinfo` message](core-ref-p2p-network-data-messages#getqrinfo).

 Note: In the following fields, `c` refers to the quorum cycle length (**_???_** for InstantSend quorums).